-It is an offence to consume or carry opened alcohol in a liquor ban area, except at licensed premises or in a building.
+It is an offence to consume or carry opened alcohol in an alcohol ban area, except at licensed premises or in a building.
 Police have powers to search, seize and arrest.

-Liquor ban areas: Mangawhai, Dargaville, Ruawai, Kaihu, Aranga, Omamrari, Baylys, Glinks Gully, Poutu, Te Kopuru
+Alcohol ban areas: Mangawhai, Dargaville, Ruawai, Kaihu, Aranga, Omamari, Baylys, Glinks Gully, Poutu, Te Kopuru

-If you own, operate or manage a business or venue, where alcohol will be sold and supplied, you need to be familiar with the laws and regulations that apply to liquor under the Sale of Liquor Act 1989 and amendments.
+If you own, operate or manage a business or venue, where alcohol will be sold and supplied, you need to be familiar with the laws and regulations that apply to liquor under the Sale and Supply of Alcohol Act 2012 and amendments.

 Which licence do you require?

-If you want to sell and supply alcohol, you must apply for the appropriate liquor licence.
+If you want to sell and supply alcohol, you must apply for the appropriate alcohol licence.
 Each licence has its own application form, a non-refundable fee and requirements for specific additional documentation.

 This allows you to sell and supply alcohol for consumption.
 An On Licence may be issued for building premises and conveyances: